Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Microsoft ClearScript.V8 was updated to version 7.4.0;
-   In configuration settings of the V8 JS engine was added one new property - `AllowReflection` (default `false`).
+   2. In configuration settings of the V8 JS engine was added one new property - `AllowReflection` (default `false`).

    =============
    DOCUMENTATION